kedron/python-number-to-string/README.md

          $ vagrant box add vagrant box add developervms/centos7-64 (go take a coffee break)
          $ vagrant up
-         (go take another coffee break.
-When you get back, ignore the puppet warnings)
+         (go take another coffee break)
+         (and check your email)
+         (When you get back, there will be some warnings from puppet you can safely ignore)
          $ vagrant ssh
          $ sudo su -
          # cd python-number-to-string